-The main exploration focus for the 12 concessions acquired from Oro Gold has historically been on La Trinidad (Taunus Pit), which produced over 164,000 oz of gold, until its closure in 2019.
+The main exploration focus for the 12 concessions acquired from Oro Gold has historically been on La Trinidad (Taunus Pit), which produced over 164,000 oz of gold ^{1,2,3}, until its closure in 2019.
 Another advanced stage project within the acquired portfolio is at Cimarron, located to the northwest of La Trinidad (Figure 1).
 Several additional targets have been identified at Cimarron.
 The Calerita gold-(copper) deposit at Cimarron, is the only target to have been drilled to date and remains open for future extension drilling.
-Cimarron is an intrusive related gold deposit for

-Refer to Marlin NI 43-101 News Release dated February 1, 2013 which there is a historical gold resource estimated in 2011.
+Cimarron is an intrusive related gold deposit for which there is a historical gold resource estimated in 20114.
 The Company is integrating existing data for further definition of additional work at Cimarron.